thirumurthis/Learnings/vagrantdetails.md

 **Note:**
  - The host (windows) machine Vagrantfile config, will be sync'ed in the vagrant box at root level under */vagrant* folder.

+***VAGRANT NETWORKING:***
+Three types of,
+ - Port Forwarding
+ - Private Network
+ - Public Network

+ **Note:**
+  - Vagrant is not secure enough, for exposing to public network different setting needs to be done.